DillonZChen/pastel-licious-Sublime-Theme/README.md

 Sublime Text Theme inspired by pastel-licious theme in IntelliJ

 ## How to Use
-Download and put this file in the `.config/sublime-text-3/Packages/Themes` directory
+Clone this file into the `.config/sublime-text-3/Packages/Themes` directory